kjproj84/kjproj84.github.io/_pages/aboutcopy.md

   - /about.html
 ---

-Kijin An is a software engineer/researcher at the Software Engineering Team in [Samsung Research](https://research.samsung.com/) in Seoul, currently, he is developing an AI Coding Assitant tool based on LLMs.
-He is interested in how reinforcement learning, prompt engineering, or RAG affect the coding performance of LLM.
+Kijin An is a software engineer/researcher at the Software Engineering Team in [Samsung Research](https://research.samsung.com/) in Seoul, currently, he is developing an AI Coding assistant tool based on LLMs.
+He is interested in how agentic workflow, reinforcement learning, prompt engineering, or RAG affect the coding performance of LLM.

 Prior to that, he received his Ph.D. degree in the [Department of Computer Science](https://cs.vt.edu/) at [Virginia Tech](https://vt.edu/), advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
 Also, he worked in [KIST](https://www.kist.re.kr/kist_web/main/) and completed his master's degree from [POSTECH](http://postech.ac.kr/eng/), under the supervision of [Prof. Hwangjun Song](http://mcnl.postech.ac.kr/professor).